juanartiandy/Project1/README.md

 **STEP 2 - Data Cleanup**

 I used PostgreSQL to cleanup the data.
 I utilized SELECT, FROM, ILIKE, CASE, WHEN, THEN, OR, END AS, UNION ALL, IS, IS NOT, ORDER BY, SubQuery, etc to proccess the data.
-After the data has been cleaned, I extracted it to a CSV file.
+After the data has been cleaned, I linked Imported the Query to Power BI.
+As for Google Data Studio, I extracted it to a CSV file and then uploaded the file to it.
 You can access the SQL file ini here > https://github.com/juanartiandy/Project1/blob/main/skillquery_data_cleanup.sql

 **STEP 3 - Dashboard Creation**

-I used Google Data Studio and Power BI to create the dashboard using the CSV file that was created from STEP 2.
+I used Power BI and Google Data Studio to create the dashboard using the CSV file that was created from STEP 2.
 The dashboard was aimed to answer these questions :
 1. What are the most on demand skills in Data Analytics right now?
 2. Distributions on Data Analytics job openings based on education qualifications
 3. Distributions on Data Analytics job openings based on locations